 Cloves are used to flavor sauces, soups and rice dishes, notably a number of traditional Indian dishes, and it's one of the components of garam masala.

 Whole cloves are either removed before serving or picked out of the dish.
 Even when cooked, whole cloves have a very hard, woody texture and not only would their flavor would be overpowering, someone could break a tooth biting into one.

 A prudent cook will exercise care to make sure that none end up in the finished dish.
-Conversely, a prudent diner will exercise care when when tucking into biryani dishes, as it's not unheard of to find whole cloves, whole peppercorns and even whole caradamom pods lurking therein.
+Conversely, a prudent diner will exercise care when tucking into biryani dishes, as it's not unheard of to find whole cloves, whole peppercorns and even whole cardamom pods lurking therein.
 And yet, one doesn't complain, as this practice seems to correlate very strongly with excellent biryani.

 Cloves also feature in any number of desserts, especially ground cloves, and particularly around the holidays.
 Think eggnog or pumpkin pie spice.
 One of my favorite uses for cloves is for making mulled wine.
-Cloves are also one of the the key spices used in making the classic béchamel sauce.
+Cloves are also one of the key spices used in making the classic béchamel sauce.